Case Study

 2

 The EY-Parthenon team brought together subject-matter professionals with deep experience in relevant areas such as public sector finances and restructuring, policy analysis, taxation, pension strategy and data analysis, as well as subject-matter experience in real estate transactions, renewable energy, waste management and public health.
-Significantly, the team included members with valuable direct experience in municipal budget administration who brought perspectives and knowledge about what has worked in other cities facing similar crises.
+Significantly, the team included members with valuable direct experience in municipal budget administration who brought perspectives and knowledge of leading practices in other cities facing similar crises.

 Figure 1.